The Theory of Constraints

 In this publication:

-You can also read this publication using our e-reader and download a pdf file of this publication here.
+You can download a pdf copy of this publication at this link.

 Eli Goldratt was a physicist who became a management guru along the lines of Dr. W. Edwards Deming.
 The world became aware of TOC and Goldratt when the book, The Goal, was published in 1984.
 It was written by Goldratt and Jeff Cox.
 The subtitle of the book is “A Process of Ongoing Improvement.”
 This book took a different approach to teaching this process – it was written as novel.
 The main character is Alex Rogo, manufacturing plant manager.
 His advisor is Jonah.
 Jonah advises Alex by asking questions that help lead Alex to think about process improvement in a different way – both at work and in his personal life.
 This book should be on everyone’s “must read” list.